Brushing your teeth for oral hygiene

 Storing your toothbrush

-In order to keep your toothbrush in good shape and make them last longer make sure to follow the instructions below after every brushing
+In order to keep your toothbrush in good shape and make it last longer, make sure to follow the instructions below after every brushing:

 • Never cover the toothbrush head or put it in a closet before it dries completely as any moisture retained as a result will help in the growth of bacteria.